All Episodes

 I did Obamacare for you.

-I stuck my neck out for you, I did everything for you, and now it's up to you.
+I stuck my neck out for you.

-I think the onus is on you to get him back in the Oval Office and they keep his little on Air Force One.
+I think the onus is on you to get him back in the Oval Office and keep his little on Air Force One.

 What do you mean?

-That is it's totally megalomaniacal.
+That is, it's totally megalomaniacal.

 That's what he is.